oracle/tribuo/docs/Roadmap.md

 ## New ML algorithms or parameters

-- ~~Add K-Means++ initialisation for K-Means.~~ Integrated and arriving in Tribuo 4.1.
+- ~~Add K-Means++ initialisation for K-Means.~~ Integrated in Tribuo 4.1.
-- ~~Add extra parameters to the tree trainers to allow for an ExtraTrees style ensemble, and to specify a minimum purity decrease requirement.~~ Integrated and arriving in Tribuo 4.1.
+- ~~Add extra parameters to the tree trainers to allow for an ExtraTrees style ensemble, and to specify a minimum purity decrease requirement.~~ Integrated in Tribuo 4.1.
 - Gaussian Processes.
 - Vowpal Wabbit interface.
 - Feature selection.
 We already have several feature selection algorithms implemented in a Tribuo compatible interface, but the codebase isn't quite ready for release.
 - Support word embedding features.
-- Support contextualised word embeddings (through the ONNX or TensorFlow interfaces).
+- ~~Support contextualised word embeddings (through the ONNX or TensorFlow interfaces).~~ ONNX support for BERT embeddings is integrated in Tribuo 4.1.
 - More complex Multi-Label prediction algorithms.
-    - A Multi-Label linear SGD is integrated and arriving in Tribuo 4.1.
+    - A Multi-Label linear SGD is integrated in Tribuo 4.1.
 - More anomaly detection algorithms.
+    - LibLinear based anomaly detection is integrated in Tribuo 4.1.
 - More clustering algorithms.
+- Factorization machines for classification.

 ## Performance